Remote Proctor NOW Policy for Online Exams

 - Students must close and restart computers before logging into the proctored test environment.
 All other programs and/or windows on the testing computer MUST be closed prior to logging into the proctored test environment and must remain closed until the exam is completed.

-- Students MUST establish identity using the VU Identification badge following the procedures as outlined in the RPNOW instructions.
+- Students MUST establish identity using the VU Identification badge or an official Driver License following the procedures as outlined in the RPNOW instructions.

 - Appropriate lighting is mandatory during the entire testing time.